 The larger the total mass, the lower the frequency, right before the binary gets into a merger, which is expected.
 When the total mass is 800 solar masses, the binary is near the merger state when the GWs frequency is at 20Hz, which the complete waveform can hardly be detected with our current detectors.
-Figure 16 and Figure 17 show how the waveform when the total mass reaches the upper limit with $\varepsilon_0 = 0.0$ and $\varepsilon_0 = 0.9$, respectively.
-Therefore, we can conclude that the upper limit of the total mass is $800M{\odot}$.
+Figure 15 and Figure 16 show how the waveform when the total mass reaches the upper limit with $\varepsilon_0 = 0.0$ and $\varepsilon_0 = 0.9$ , respectively.
+Therefore, we can conclude that the upper limit of the total mass for which the waveform exhibits oscillations at 20Hz or higher is $800M{\odot}$ .